Outer space: Earth orbit

 When a rocket is launched to achieve orbit, its thrust must both counter gravity and accelerate it to orbital speed.
 After the rocket terminates its thrust, it follows an arc-like trajectory back toward the ground under the influence of the Earth's gravitational force.
 In a closed orbit, this arc will turn into an elliptical loop around the planet.
 That is, a spacecraft successfully enters Earth orbit when its acceleration due to gravity pulls the craft down just enough to prevent its momentum from carrying it off into outer space.

 For a low Earth orbit, orbital speed is about 7.8 km/s; by contrast, the fastest piloted airplane speed ever achieved (excluding speeds achieved by deorbiting spacecraft) was 2.2 km/s in 1967 by the North American X-15.
 The upper limit of orbital speed at 11.2 km/s is the velocity required to pull free from Earth altogether and enter into a heliocentric orbit.
 The energy required to reach Earth orbital speed at an altitude of 600 km is about 36 MJ/kg, which is six times the energy needed merely to climb to the corresponding altitude.

 Very low Earth orbit (VLEO) has been defined as orbits that have a mean altitude below 450 km (280 mi), which can be better suited for Earth observation with small satellites.
 Low Earth orbits in general range in altitude from 180 to 2000 km and are used for scientific satellites.
 Medium Earth orbits extends from 2000 to 35780 km, which are favorable orbits for navigation and specialized satellites.
 Above 35780 km are the high Earth orbits used for weather and some communication satellites.

 Spacecraft in orbit with a perigee below about 2000 km (low Earth orbit) are subject to drag from the Earth's atmosphere, which decreases the orbital altitude.
-The rate of orbital decay depends on the satellite's cross-sectional area and mass, as well as variations in the air density of the upper atmosphere, which is significantly effected by space weather.
+The rate of orbital decay depends on the satellite's cross-sectional area and mass, as well as variations in the air density of the upper atmosphere, which is significantly affected by space weather.
 At altitudes above 800 km, orbital lifetime is measured in centuries.
 Below about 300 km, decay becomes more rapid with lifetimes measured in days.
 Once a satellite descends to 180 km, it has only hours before it vaporizes in the atmosphere.

 Radiation in orbit around Earth is concentrated in Van Allen radiation belts, which trap solar and galactic radiation.
 Radiation is a threat to astronauts and space systems.
 It is difficult to shield against and space weather makes the radiation environment variable.
 The radiation belts are equatorial toroidal regions, which are bent towards Earth's poles, with the South Atlantic Anomaly being the region where charged particles approach Earth closest.
 The innermost radiation belt, the inner Van Allen belt, has its intensity peak at altitudes above the equator of half an Earth radius, centered at about 3000 km, increasing from the upper edge of low Earth orbit which it overlaps.